ninabarzh/broomstick/content/posts/misunderstanding.md

 Because how do you explain to a man with a sword that the sun is not a god, but a relative?
 That the maize is not sacred because it’s useful, but because it gives itself?
 That creation is not a hierarchy, but a web?

 The Europeans could not hear this.
-Their cosmology was vertical: God above, man below, nature at the bottom like a collection of tools.
+Their cosmology was vertical: God above, man below, [woman under them]({{< relref "posts/hopi-matrilinearity.md" >}}), and nature at the bottom like a collection of tools.
 The Hopi’s was horizontal: everything connected, responsibility instead of rule.

 And so they labelled the Hopi “heathens”.
 The irony, of course, was that the Hopi believed in everything — stone, breath, ancestor, cloud.
 In time as a circle, not a line.
 In living rightly, not in dying forgiven.